(Editor's note: This article was written in 2013 and returned to the front page on August 13th, 2017).

 vs. Ivan Buchinger - New Year's Eve 2012

 Again there was a vacant belt on the line, but this time McGregor was fighting for the lightweight title against Slovakia's Ivan Buchinger.
 McGregor dominated Buchinger on the feet, and finished this one in style.
-He slipped Buchinger's right hand and countered with a perfect left hook that sent Ivan into unconsciousness.
+He slipped Buchinger's right hand and countered with a perfect left that sent Ivan into unconsciousness.

 You've seen four of McGregor's fights, each with a different finish.
 Let's see if his diverse game translates well against someone like Brimage, who has really pulled off upset wins over Maximo Blanco and Jim Hettes.